illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Preconditions:** The program is on the Account Registration page.

-**Trigger:** The user is prompted to enter an e-mail address that is not associated with any current account.
+**Trigger:** The unregistered player is prompted to enter an e-mail address that is not associated with any current account.

 **Scenario:**
 1. Click on text box marked e-mail.
-2. User types in e-mail address.
+2. Unregistered player types in e-mail address.
 3. Press Enter.
-4. Once submitted, verified to be a unique e-mail address on the server and added to user profile.
+4. Once submitted, verified to be a unique e-mail address on the server and added to profile.

 **Post conditions:** Profile has a unique e-mail associated to it.